johananj/johananj.github.io/experience.markdown

 ---

 # SSN College of Engineering
-- Senior Project Officer, in the project titled “Speech Assistive Technologies” as part of the National Language Translation Mission (NLTM): BHASHINI, funded by the Ministry of Electronics and Information Technology  (MeiTY), Govt. of India (a consortium project headed by IIT Madras), in the time period Jan 2023 - August 2023.
+- Senior Project Officer, in the project titled “Speech Assistive Technologies” as part of the National Language Translation Mission (NLTM): BHASHINI, funded by the Ministry of Electronics and Information Technology  (MeiTY), Govt. of India (a consortium project headed by IIT Madras), in the time period Jan 2023 - July 2023.
     - Building classifiers to identify mild, moderate, and severe dysarthric speakers.
     - Building classifiers to identify the goodness of pronunciation of dysarthric speakers.
 - Project Officer, in the project titled “Tamil Pronunciation Error Detection Aid for Children - Prototype” funded by “Murasu Systems Sdn Bhd, Malaysia” in the month of Sep 2019.